vadimdemedes/ink/readme.md

 - [Write to stderr](examples/use-stderr/use-stderr.js) - Write to stderr bypassing main Ink output.
 - [Static](examples/static/static.js) - Use `<Static>` to render permanent output.
 - [Router with Select Input](examples/router/select-input.js) - Change the url of the Router with a UI menu.
 Requires the additional packages `react-router` and [ink-select-input](https://github.com/vadimdemedes/ink-select-input).
-- [Router with Google Analytics](examples/router/google-analytics.js) - Add Google Analytics to your Ink routing interface.
-Requires the additional packages `reaact-router` and `universal-analytics`.

 ## Maintainers